PaoloAto/FireflyX/faq.md

 - The sessions will only be recorded **only** if you consent to being recorded.

 ### How many sessions will there be?
-- The number of sessions will depend on how fast the child can accomplish the tasks.
+- The number of sessions will depend on **how fast** the child can accomplish the tasks.

 ### Can I assign someone to supervise my child if I am not available?
-- The parent can assign any other guardian if they are not available during the testing date.
+- The parent **can assign any other guardian** if they are not available during the testing date.

+### How long do the sessions take?
+- They usually take around **1 hour** to finish.

 ### More details to come soon!